What Is A Psychiatry Salary Compared To Other Mental Health Professionals?

 Psychiatrists are also required to gain a state license to practice and are generally encouraged to become certified by the American Board of Psychiatry and Neurology.
 This certification states that their psychiatrists are qualified to treat a host of psychiatric disorders by completing lab tests, prescribing medications, and providing whatever treatment is necessary.
 Board-certified psychiatrists can also provide intervention and consultant services.

 In contrast, psychologists will typically have advanced degrees in psychology, but have not attended medical school or completed a residency at a psychiatric hospital.
-Still able to diagnose and treat their patients, psychologists typically use talk therapy to combat mental illness.
+Still able to diagnose and treat their patients, psychologists typically use talk therapy to address the symptoms of mental illness.
 Because they do not have medical degrees, psychologists cannot prescribe medication and cannot order physical examinations to be done.

-The training associated with becoming a social worker and/or professional counselor involves completing a bachelor's degree and a master's degree Upon completing a master's degree in social worker, an internship, and licensing processes are necessary.
-Social workers and professional counselors help address the mental health needs of their clients.
-Social workers and professional counselors also often pursue advanced degrees.
+The training associated with becoming a social worker or professional counselor involves completing a bachelor's degree and a master's degree.
+Upon completing a master's degree in social worker, an internship, and licensing processes are necessary.
+Social workers and professional counselors help address the mental health needs of their clients, too.

 Though their methods and means of treating patients vary greatly, psychologists, professional counselors, social workers, and psychiatrists typically work together as a team when treating a patient.
 Social workers may direct clients toward a psychologist for therapy, while psychologists often refer patients to psychiatrists for medication.
-The cooperation of each mental health professional is necessary to ensure that patients are treated effectively and efficiently.
+The cooperation of each mental health professional can be a necessary part of ensuring that patients are treated effectively and efficiently.

 How Much Do Psychiatrists Make?

 The psychiatry salary is often much higher than that of other mental health care professionals.
-Due to their extensive amount of training and their medical background, psychiatrists tend to make anywhere from $61,000 to over $250,000 a year.
+As of 2021, according to the U.S. Bureau of Labor Statistics, the mean annual salary for a psychiatrist is $249,760 per year.

 Psychiatrists' salaries fluctuate based on where they live and practice, how much experience they have, and how specialized their practice is.
 For example, a psychiatrist that has thirty years of experience in the field and is living in a high-need area will typically make more money than a newly licensed psychiatrist.
 Similarly, a psychiatrist that has specialized in a specific subsection of their fields, such as child and adolescent psychiatry, will typically earn more than a general psychiatrist.